Borderline personality disorder (BPD) is a mood disorder. It affects how you interact with others. It is the most common personality disorder.

 Disturbed patterns of thinking

-Thinking you're a terrible person or feeling you don't exist.
+Thinking you're a terrible person or feeling like you do not exist.

 Brief episodes of strange experiences

-Voices outside your head and beliefs that no one can talk you out of.
+- beliefs that no one can talk you out of

-If you have BPD, there are two types of impulses you may find difficult to control.
+If you have BPD, there are 2 types of impulses you may find difficult to control.